jujomago/Bolivia-Places-API/README.md

-# Turistic Places of Bolivia API.
+# Turistic Places of Bolivia API..